cloudpro-dev/datamap/README.md

 # Backlog

-The following tasks are considered in scope for this POC:
+The following tasks are considered in scope:

-1. Given a `Schema` file, generate a fake JSON payload using either `default`, `examples` or using [Faker](https://github.com/marak/Faker.js/)
-2. SVG Icons to improve visual scalability/zoom
-3. Use JSON Schema `required` property to control mandatory flag on Field, rather than `minLength` benig equal to `0`
+1. Use JSON Schema `required` property to control mandatory flag on Field, rather than `minLength` benig equal to `0`
-4. Remove `graph.js` and fold class into `app.js`
+2. Remove `graph.js` and fold class into `app.js`
-5. Load mask for initial display
+3. Load mask for initial display
-6. Multipicity labels on the schema view between entities, either end of the connector.
-Where would we define?
-7. Design a way of *defining* and *visualing* any transformation between a source and destination field
-8. Add some visual grouping and/or labels that represent groups to allow easier identification of which system each schema resides within
-9. Create `Diagram` file which defines a `Map` and also a list of `View` paths which should be selectable by user in drop-down located in the toolbar.
+6. Create `Diagram` file which defines a `Map` and also a list of `View` paths which should be selectable by user in drop-down located in the toolbar.

 # Defects